JoshuaPina/DIP_Project2/README.md

 ### July 19, 2025

 This update:
+- A second .py script has been added to verify the output data matches what we expect before initiating my training models.
+- A .py version of the .ipynb has been added.
 - Adds viz to show code improvement.
 - Adds viz to show output.
 - AI was used to find these edge cases and pain-points that I did not originally consider: